mahalakshmijinadoss/denoising_cifar10/README.md

 # Convolutional Denoising Autoencoder for CIFAR-10

-This repository contains the python notebook for implementation of a **Convolutional Autoencoder** designed to remove noise from CIFAR-10 images.
+This repository contains the Python notebook for the implementation of a **Convolutional Autoencoder** designed to remove noise from CIFAR-10 images.
 The model is trained using **Keras**

 ## Features